Australia beat England in battle of the bowling lengths in World Cup

 Australia were 44-0 after their first 10 overs as they dealt with the short stuff, England were reduced to 39-3 after their initial 10 as they floundered against the pitched-up deliveries.

-There was a Starc difference, too, with Australia quick Mitchell (4-43) sending back James Vince and Joe Root with pitched-up in-swingers.
-Vince cleaned up middle stump second ball, Root pinned lbw in the fourth over.
+There was a Starc difference, too, with Australia quick Mitchell (4-43) sending back Joe Root lbw with a pitched-up in-swinger in the fourth over, after Jason Behrendorff (5-44) had clattered James Vince's middle stump with a pitched-up in-swinger from the second ball of the innings.

-Australia's use of the short or back-of-length ball was far more shrewd, with Jason Behrendorff (5-44), drafted into the side for Nathan Coulter-Nile, the man to supply the decisive deliveries of that ilk
+Australia's use of the short or back-of-a-length ball was far more shrewd.

-A bumper did for Eoin Morgan, who top-edged down Pat Cummins' throat at fine leg, while Jonny Bairstow was undone by extra bounce as he pulled to Cummins on the deep midwicket fence having steadied England momentarily by putting on 27 with top-scorer Ben Stokes.
+Starc forced Eoin Morgan to top-edge a bumper down Pat Cummins' throat at fine leg, before Behrendorff, into the side in place of Nathan Coulter-Nile, undid Jonny Bairstow with extra bounce and saw the batsman pull to Cummins on the deep midwicket fence.

-Behrendorff shared the new ball with fellow left-armer Starc, giving Finch the luxury of saving Cummins until the seventh over, while Nathan Lyon was far more economical than the man he replaced, Adam Zampa.
+Behrendorff shared the new ball with fellow left-armer Starc, giving Finch the luxury of saving Cummins until the eighth over, while Nathan Lyon was far more economical than the spinner he replaced, Adam Zampa.
 Suddenly Australia look to have the bowling attack nailed.

 The opening duo is long settled - and functioning superbly.